 What is planning permission and do I need it?

-In the case of complete new builds, conversions and some larger extensions, planning permission will almost always be required — and if you live in a listed building you will need Listed Building Consent.
+In the case of complete new builds, some larger extensions, and conversions (eg changing the use of a building from a barn to a house) planning permission will almost always be required, and if you live in a listed building you will need Listed Building Consent.

 Renovation work and conversions